franzpisto/franzpisto/content/about.md

 I started to photograph rallies since my early ages.
 However only with the D90 I understood that a good camera with a good lens (even if stock) was the basic to do great photos.

 I also started to travel a lot, first with my parents along Europe with a camper and later with my girlfriend [Greta](https://gretaas.im/).
-We took more or less 30 planes in just 4 years.
+We took more or less 30 planes in just 4 years and only for travel (not job neither study) reasons.
 Also Greta loves to photograph, especially people and street photography.

 I don't know how many photos I took during the lasts years, but I'm sure that I improved my skills and I've a lot of work to do in the future to improve them again and again.